Our Team

 Alongside our individual NDIS supports, I also lead our work in training and psychosocial governance, supporting organisations and workplaces to build mentally healthy environments in line with national reforms.
 With a strong understanding of both psychosocial governance and the NDIS, I work closely with our staff and participants to navigate systems with confidence and clarity.

-Since Jason stepped back from day to day operations due to his health, I have continued to lead with the same heart and vision we built Pakari on.
-I am proud of the culture we have created, one that honours people, celebrates growth, and believes that even in challenging seasons, healing and hope are possible.
+I am proud of the culture we have created at Pakari, one that honours people, celebrates growth, and believes that even in challenging seasons, healing and hope are possible.

-TEAM LEADER - SERVICE DELIVERY & COUNSELLOR
+COMMUNITY SERVICE LEAD & COUNSELLOR

 Jacinta Fox